 For this method to provide protection, you need to take 2 pills at least 2 hours before engaging in sex, and then continue taking 1 pill every 24 hours for the next 2 days.

-It is important to get the timing right, so make sure to speak to your doctor to make sure this approach is correct for you.
+It is important to get the timing right, so make sure to speak to your healthcare to make sure this approach is correct for you.

 With this method, PrEP is only taken during the period you need it, such as when you are planning on having a lot of sex.
 There are different rules for periodic PrEP depending on how you identify.
-Your doctor can explain these to you.
+Your healthcare provider can explain these to you.

 Some pharmacies may keep PrEP in stock, and some may need to order in the medication once you provide your prescription, which could take 1-2 days.
 Please note that options involving delivery may only be available within Australia and delivery may be delayed.